robot5000-design/ms4-mc-vinyl/documentation/testing.md

     1. Click on any product on the Products page.
 Test Back button on Product Detail page.
 Should return to Products page. __PASS__

+    2. Clicking on the heart icon as an anonymous user should redirect to the login page. __PASS__

-    2. Clicking on the heart icon should add the product to, or remove the product from, the Wishlist. __PASS__
+    3. Login as standard user.
+Clicking on the heart icon should add the product to, or remove the product from, the Wishlist. __PASS__

-    3. Clicking on the genre tag should show all products of that genre. __PASS__
+    4. Clicking on the genre tag should show all products of that genre. __PASS__

-    4. The Keep Shopping button should link to the Products page. __PASS__
+    5. The Keep Shopping button should link to the Products page. __PASS__

-    5. Trying to add zero quantity to the cart should not work. __PASS__
+    6. Trying to add zero quantity to the cart should not work. __PASS__

-    6. Try to add any non-zero quantity to the cart to confirm it adds to the cart correctly.
+    7. Try to add any non-zero quantity to the cart to confirm it adds to the cart correctly.
 A success toast should confirm this as well as the correct cart total under the cart icon. __PASS__

-    7. An anonymous user should be displayed a message to login to make a review. __PASS__
+    8. Logout.
+An anonymous user should be displayed a message to login to make a review. __PASS__

-    8. Login.
+    9. Login as standard user.
 The review form should now be visible.
 Make a review.
-The review should appear at the top. __PASS__
+The review should appear at the top.
+There should be a Edit/Delete button under this review only. __PASS__

-    9. Test all options of the review sort dropdown. __PASS__
+    10. Test all options of the review sort dropdown. __PASS__

+    11. Login as Superuser.
+Navigate back to a Product Detail page.
+There should be Edit and Delete product buttons at the top of the page.
+Edit should link to the Edit Product page.
+Delete should call up a modal to confirm delete of the product. __PASS__

+    12. Scroll down and every review should have a Edit/Delete button under it. __PASS__

+    13. Like a review and confirm it counts up by 1 and should no longer be clickable. __PASS__

+- TC05

+    Description:

+  - Verify Cart functionality.
+Stripe test card credentials: 4242 4242 4242 4242 #242.

+    Procedure:

+    1. Add a product to the cart.
+Check that a delivery price is applicable if below the free delivery threshold and vice versa if not. __PASS__

+    2. Checkout as an anonymous user using test card credentials.
+Confirm redirect to checkout success page, success toast and email delivered. __PASS__

+    3. Add a product and checkout as a standard logged in user using test card credentials.
+Do not tick the Save Profile field.
+Confirm redirect to checkout success page, success toast and email delivered. __PASS__

+    4. Confirm the Profile information from step 3 was not saved to the user profile by checking the My Profile page.
+All fields should be blank. __PASS__

+    5. Repeat step 3 but this time tick the Save Profile field.
+The profile information should be available on the My Profile page after chaeckout. __PASS__

+- TC06

+    Description:

+  - Verify Wishlist functionality.

+    Procedure:

+    1. Login as a standard user.
+Add a product to the wishlist.
+Transfer the product to the cart. __PASS__

+    2. Add another product to the wishlist.
+Use the Add All To Cart button to transfer all of the products to the cart. __PASS__

+    3. Logout and login to confirm that the cart details are saved to the user. __PASS__

+    4. Login and use the delete button to remove products from the cart. __PASS__

+    5. The Keep Shopping button should direct back to the products page. __PASS__

+- TC07

+    Description:

+  - Verify Cart functionality.

+    Procedure:

+    1. Add products to the cart and navigate to the Cart page.
+Clicking on any product image should link to the Product Detail page for that product. __PASS__

+    2. Confirm Update button updates the product quantity. __PASS__

+    3. Confirm Remove button removes the product from the cart. __PASS__

+    4. The Keep Shopping button should direct back to the products page. __PASS__

+    5. The Secure Checkout button should redirect to the Checkout page. __PASS__

+- TC08

+    Description:

+  - Verify My Profile functionality.
+TC07 must be completed beforehand.

+    Procedure:

+    1. Login as standard user and navigate to My Profile page.
+Click on any order to view detail of the order.
+Write a test message.
+Message should now be visible below the order detail. __PASS__

+    2. Try updating the profile information and confirm the change. __PASS__

+    3. The back button should direct back to the last page. __PASS__

+- TC09

+    Description:

+  - Verify Messaging App functionality.
+TC08 must be completed beforehand.

+    Procedure:

+    1. Login as a Superuser and navigate to the Messaging page.
+The message written in TC07 should appear in bold as unread and unreplied. __PASS__

+    2. Clicking on Open Threads or Closed Threads should show one or the other.
+Clicking Refresh should show all messages again. __PASS__

+    3. Clicking on the message should direct to the message thread page.
+The message from TC08 should be visible below the order detail.
+Write a test reply and the new message should appear and confirm a notification email is sent to the customer eamil address. __PASS__

+    4. Clicking Back to Messages button should return to the messaging page where the message should now not be in bold text and should be indicated as replied. __PASS__

+    5. Click into the message thread again and mark as Thread Closed.
+Clicking back to messages should now show the message in the closed thread table. __PASS__

+    6. Confirm the admin message also appears in the relevant My Profile/Past Order page. __PASS__

+    7. Back on the Messaging page try to delete the message thread.
+A modal for confirmation should pop up. __PASS__

+- TC10

+    Description:

+  - Verify All Orders page functionality.

+    Procedure:

+    1. Login as a Superuser and navigate to the All Orders page.
+All order should appear sorted by most recent.
+Click on any order and details of that order should be shown. __PASS__

+    2. A blank search input should not be accepted.
+Search for any username or a partial username and results that match the query should be shown. __PASS__

+    3. Search for 'no account' and anonymous user orders only should be shown. __PASS__

+    4. Reset should show all orders again. __PASS__